CoolCoolCoffee/CoolCoolCoffee/README.md

 ### 3. Build the project

-To build Files for development, open the **CoolCoolCoffee_FrontEnd** package in Android Studio.
+To build Files for development, open the **CoolCoolCoffee_FrontEnd** package in Android Studio and run “main.dart”.

 In the terminal, ‘flutter pub get’ is needed before running the program.